donbright/earcutr/README.md

 | water_huge2    |           18 ops/s |           50 ops/s |
 ------------------------------------------------------------

-Rust bench measures in nanoseconds per iteration.
+Now, Rust bench measures in nanoseconds per iteration.
 C++ Earcut measures in iterations per second.
 To convert:
 18 ops in 1 second, is
 18 iterations in 1,000,000,000 nanoseconds.